cvai-roig-lab/duality-diagram-similarity/README.md

 <a href="https://arxiv.org/abs/2008.02107"> Duality Diagram Similarity: a generic framework for initialization selection in task transfer learning</a><br/>
 Kshitij Dwivedi, Jiahui Huang, Radoslaw Martin Cichy, Gemma Roig <br/>
 ECCV 2020<br/><br/>

 Here we provide the code to replicate our results on Taskonomy and Pascal VOC transfer benchmark.
+You can also find the implementation of our old method published in CVPR 2019 based on RSA in these links [paper](https://arxiv.org/abs/1904.11740), [code](https://github.com/kshitijd20/RSA-CVPR19-release)

 * To assess similarity between two tasks, we extract the features of the Deep Neural Networks(DNNs) trained on these tasks